revature-scalawags/P0-Bryant/Readme.md

 >sbt test

 ## Run
->stb --error run
+>stb run

 # Requirements
 - [ ] Written in Scala/SBT
 - [ ] Takes input from CLI
-    - [ ] CSV or JSON simple datasets
+    - [ ] CSV
-    - [ ] Flags/environment variables
     - [ ] arguments
 - [ ] Parses datasets into a Collection
-    - [ ] Every line parsed into arrays
+    - [ ] Every line parsed into a class then an array
-    - [ ] Every item in a line is gathered into a Map
+    - [ ] Every item in a line is gathered into a Class
 - [ ] Analysis
+    - [ ] Counts number of type pokemon
-    - [ ] Count every instance of a key from the Map
+    - [ ] Prints all of every pokemon's stats or specific ones/types
 - [ ] Output analysis
     - [ ] Output to STDOUT
-    - [ ] Output to File
+    - [ ] Output to txt File (arguments inputed)
-    - [ ] Output to MongoDB

 # Features
-- [ ] CLI that takes dataset as file input
+- [ ] CLI that takes args to find data in csv
-- [ ] Use Scala Map to map values from dataset as keys
-- [ ] Aggregate and count (Reduce) all keys
-- [ ] Return list of counts
-- [ ] Well documented and extensive code coverage with unit tests
+- [ ] Well documented
-- [ ] Logs events and output to files and NoSQL databases
+- [ ] Logs events

+# Usage

+usage: CSVReader [-paps] : print all pokemon stats
+                 [-patps pokemonType] : Print all 'type' pokemons stats [-gntp pokemonType] : gets the number of 'type' pokemon [-ppxs pokemonName] : Prints all of a pokemon's stats }